JeremieRodon/demo-ecs-codedeploy/README.md

 # These rapid deployments are now safe:
 ./scripts/build-and-deploy.sh v2.0
 ./scripts/build-and-deploy.sh v3.0  # Waits for v2.0 to complete
-./scripts/build-and-deploy.sh v2.0  # Waits for v3.0 to complete
 ```

 Previously with Lambda triggers, rapid deployments would cause failures.
 Now CodePipeline gracefully handles the queue.